populationgenomics/talos/docs/SvAnnotationPlan.md

 `Max_AF=0;gnomAD_Count=0` while still carrying `Best_gnomAD_ID` at OFP 0.003, and the PADI6 deletion did the same at OFP 0.13.

-### `-s gnomAD` is mandatory

-Without it, `Max_AF` becomes the maximum across all four callsets the BED merges (`gnomAD`, `CCDG`, `TOPMed`, `ThousG`), which would be mislabelled as a gnomAD frequency downstream.

-It also removes a matching hazard.
-SVAFotate requires an **identical** `SVTYPE` string, and the BED's vocabulary includes `MEI` — which would never match a query `INS`. gnomAD-sourced rows contain no `MEI` at all (gnomAD calls mobile elements as `INS`), so scoping to gnomAD removes that mismatch class entirely.

-Since the [pre-filter](#the-bed-is-pre-filtered-to-gnomad-rows) already drops every non-gnomAD row, `-s gnomAD` is now belt-and-braces rather than the only thing scoping the source.
-Keep both.
-They exist for different reasons — the flag for correctness, the pre-filter for memory — and dropping either as "redundant" silently changes what `Max_AF` means the moment the other is touched.

 ### Use `Max_AF`, not `Best_gnomAD_AF`

 `Max_AF` is the maximum across all qualifying matches — the conservative choice for rare disease filtering.
 Under-filtering a common variant is a worse outcome than losing a rare one.

-### The MANE GTF must be decompressed

-`SVAnnotate` has no codec for a gzipped GTF and fails with `Cannot read ... because no suitable codecs found`.
-`AnnotateSvWithGatk` runs `gzip -dc` into a scratch file first.

-### `pandas<3` is required in the SVAFotate image

-pandas 3.x returns the new `str` dtype, which `pyranges 0.1.4` rejects — every `svafotate annotate` run dies with `Exception: Unknown dtype str in a column SVTYPE`.
-The pin must be quoted in the Dockerfile; unquoted, `<3` is a shell redirect.
-Full reasoning lives in `docker/SVAFotate_Dockerfile`.

-`RUN svafotate --version` does **not** catch this — the failure is inside `pyranges.join` at annotation time, not at import, so the version check passes on a completely broken image.
-The Dockerfile therefore runs a real `svafotate annotate` over a baked-in one-record BED.
-Confirmed to fail on a deliberately pandas-3 image.

 ### `--max-breakend-as-cnv-length` cannot be passed its documented default